 - BCDSP with LNG-containing oral contraceptives as the comparator, based on the Marketscan database, using only non-fatal idiopathic cases.
 VTE cases were not confirmed by chart review.

 - FDA-funded study with two groups of comparators [1) LNG-containing oral contraceptives, and 2) oral contraceptives that contain LNG, norethindrone or norgestimate], based on Kaiser Permanente and Medicaid databases.
 This study used all cases of VTE (idiopathic and non-idiopathic) and included patient chart review to confirm the VTE occurrence.

 The i3 Ingenix and BCDSP NGM studies have provided data on additional cases identified in study extensions; however, each study extension was not powered to provide independent estimates of risk.
 The pooled estimates provide the most reliable estimates of VTE risk.
-Risk ratios from the original and various extensions of the i3 Ingenix and BCDSP NGM studies are provided in the footnotes to Table 5.
-The results of these studies are presented in Figure 5.
+Risk ratios from the original and various extensions of the i3 Ingenix and BCDSP NGM studies are provided in Table 1.
+The results of these studies are presented in Figure 1.

-Thromboembolism Risk in Current Users of ORTHO EVRA® Compared to Combined Oral Contraceptive Users
+Thromboembolism Risk in Current Users of ORTHO EVRA Compared to Combined Oral

 |Epidemiologic StudyA||Comparator Product||Risk Ratios (95% CI)|

 |i3 Ingenix NGM Study in Ingenix Research Datamart1,6,7,8||NGM/35 mcg EEB||2.2C (1.2-4.0)D|

 |BCDSPE NGM Study in Pharmetrics database2,3,5||NGM/35 mcg EE||1.2 (0.9-1.8)F|